 Astronomer's Paradise in Rangapur VillageScientists, students and astronomers come to Rangapur village for studying solar and lunar eclipses.
 They come from all over the globe including countries such as China, USA, Germany and India.
 They study diverse formations, changes and placements taking place in the galaxy.

 Asia's largest telescope is in 'Kawali' in Bangalore and is 90 inches in size.
 Advanced research is carried out here in optical astronomy and research work is published in reputed Indian and foreign journals.
-This Observatory contributed a lot by a comprehensive study of Total Solar Eclipse that occurred on 16th February, 1980 and also studying the comet Haley.

 Environment Conservation in Rangapur